anaef/nginx-lws/doc/RequestProcessing.md

 error as well.

 Positive integer results from the pre, main and post chunks instruct the web server to send an error response for the corresponding HTTP status code.
-You can control the content of the error response with the `lws_error_response` and the NGINX `error_page` directives.
 For example, returning `lws.status.NOT_FOUND` (or, equivalently, `404`), sends a "Not Found" page.
+You can control the content of the error response with the `lws_error_response` and `error_page` directives.
 Positive integers outside the range of 100 to 599 are processed as `500` and thus send an "Internal Server Error" page.
 Returning a positive integer additionally marks the request as *complete* (see below).